agrison/agrison/README.md

 I'm a Software Engineer from [Metz](https://metz.fr/)/France 🇫🇷 and working as a Tech Lead & Software Craftsman in [Luxembourg](https://luxembourg.public.lu) 🇱🇺.

-In my spare time I like to code 👨🏻‍💻 in various languages including Java, Clojure/ClojureScript ❤️, Javascript, Python, Ruby, OCaml, and a few other.
+In my spare time I like to code 👨🏻‍💻 in various languages including Java, Clojure/ClojureScript ❤️, Javascript, Go, Python, Ruby, OCaml, and a few other.
 I'm interested in both backend and frontend having practiced them extensively.

 From APIs to mobile, through cloud and databases, preferrably using a functional programming language.